-The offices of the USRE can be considered as the ministries of the vast federal state that is the socialist union.
-In the communal superpower, they are tools of vertical integration of communes, coordinating and bearing the political responsibility for large-scale, sometimes worldwide, projects and policies.
+The offices of the USRE can be considered as the ministries of the vast socialist federal state.
+In the communal superpower, they are used for the vertical integration of communes, coordinating and bearing the political responsibility for large-scale, sometimes worldwide, projects and policies.
 The Offices are governed by the Socialist Republics of the USRE through an intercontinental assembly.
 As the USRE doest not possess a head of state, nor a formal government, they form the backbone of its identity as a polity.

 In a communal democracy with a socialized economy, the main political currency is responsibility, be it financial, democratic or ethical.
 Within this framework, the Offices of the USRE are first and foremost responsibility-bearers; they answer to the people when it comes to the projects and regions they oversee, carrying both the power and duties of the Union of Socialist Republics of Earth.

 I hopped off from the Coléoptère, trying to ignore the faint smell of organic fuel, mutated gooseberries, ancient salt and rotting trees the wind carried towards us, above the dead marshes of what had once been the eastern shore of northern America.
 This place had been a city.
 I could see the tips of old buildings peeking through the thick cover of the swamp, separated by phantom streets and, here and there, the grey-brown tops of sunken cars.
 No one had come here since the end of the industrial era.
 So, I thought.
 This is the place I will have to work with.